GabrielLim01/SP-FYP-2021/README.md

 * git push
 * git push -u origin \<Name of feature>

+Updating your local list of branches based on the remote repo:

+* git fetch

+Viewing your local list of branches (Both local and remote):

+* git branch -a

 If you want to check whether your current branch is up-to-date or not:
 * git status

 ### INTERMEDIATE
-If you are coding on a branch halfway but need to switch to another branch for some reason:
+If you are coding on a branch halfway but need to switch to another branch for some reason:<br />
 (You can also do this if you are coding halfway and want to reference the original version of the current branch)
 * git stash
 * git stash pop (to reverse)